MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/pre_processing.rst.txt

 Pre-Processing
 #######################################

+Function for this step: :func:`convertScanImageTiffToVolume`

+Utility functions for this step:

+:ref:`planeToH5`: Quickly view a movie of any plane.
+:ref:`read_H5_metadata`: View metadata associated with an extracted file.
+:ref:`get_center_indices`: Get the Y,X index of a box of size `pixels` created around the center point of an image.

 Before beginning pre-processing, follow setup steps in :ref:`getting started` to make sure the pipeline and dependencies are installed properly.
 After that, review :ref:`parameters` to understand the general usage of each function going foreward.